 Mediation is fair to all concerned.
 The mediator is a third party who has no vested interest in the outcome; they are a neutral party.
 Because of their objectivity, they may be able to see solutions and options that the parties cannot because they are not emotionally invested in the outcome.

 Mediation is a confidential process.
-There is no court process and your final documents remain private.
+There is no court process and the details of your final settlement remain private.
 In formal divorce litigation, all court paperwork becomes a matter of public record.

-Mediation is not a formal legal proceeding, so there is no pretrial discovery.
+Mediation is not a formal legal proceeding, so there is no “discovery” process.
 If you believe that your spouse may be hiding assets, openly discuss this with your mediator as a part of the mediation process.

 Mediation puts both parties on a level playing field, no matter what the dynamic during the marriage.
 If there is a history of abuse in the family and/or the relationship, mediation can be challenging when it comes to negotiating a fair divorce settlement.
 If one or both spouses are unwilling to be cooperative, mediation may not be successful.
 Mediation is about what will happen in the future, not what happened in the past.